 Insertion Order: Best Practices For Publishers

-- Insertion order can be created by publisher, advertiser or agency.
+- Insertion orders can be created by publisher, advertiser or agency.
 Generally,

 agencytakes up the responsibility to document the IO.
-However, if no agency is involved, either publisher or advertiser can prepare the IO.
+However, if no agency is involved, either publisher or advertiser can prepare the io marketing.

 - IO is the documented proof of ad proposal.
 Before signing it, publishers and advertisers should review it thoroughly to avoid disagreements.

 - Insertion order is designed to be straight forward.
-However, if anything causes confusion, it’s advised to clear it up before signing the IO and beginning the campaign.
+However, if anything causes confusion, it’s advised to clear it up before signing the io mrketing and beginning the campaign.

 - It’s important for publishers to know their inventory.
 Do not oversell it by showing more impressions than you actually receive.
 Instead of giving a fixed number, publishers should specify a range based on historical data.

 Insertion order may sound like an extra step, sometimes even hectic.
-But in order to run a fair and monitored business, IO can be really helpful.
+But in order to run a fair and monitored business, io marketing can be really helpful.
 It’s a step in advertisement process, which represents commitment between advertisers and publishers.

 IO helps to manage budget for advertisers.
 And for publishers, it can be used to evaluate generated revenue.
 Most importantly, IO keeps things tidy for everyone.